About Us

 33. The Director answered, "Do you want the long or the short version, Sir?"

-36. "Let me put it this way, Mr. Director," the President said, "How long?"
+36. "Let me put it this way, Mr. Director," the President rephrased, "How long?"

 38. "Mr. President," said the Director, "we have between three and five months before we can expect a complete revolution."